Out was created in Chicago by Willis Cooper, who later left to write

 "Meteor Man" (1942), As an astronomer & his wife watch a meteor shower, she speculates that each one could contain invading life-forms.
 She realizes too late that...

-"Taking Papa Home," A girl is driving drunk Dad home from the bar when the car stalls on a railroad track, and he's no hope getting it restarted
+"Taking Papa Home," A girl is driving drunk Dad home from the bar when the car stalls on a railroad track, and he's no help getting it restarted

 "Organ" (1943), A young couple is suspicious when they get a big old house cheap, from a nervous estate agent, but it's all they can afford.
 Then the pipe organ starts playing itself...